-An astonishing result for the Schur multiplier $\ma{M}(G)$ is an isomorphism with the cohomology group $H^2(G,\CC^*)$ in terms of central group extensions.
-The unoriented Schur multiplier $\ma{M}(G;\ZZ_2)$ also has a cohomological interpretation where the role of the units of the complex numbers $\CC^*$ is played by the field with two elements $\FF_2$ (the coefficients $\ZZ_2$ with multiplicative structure).
-We show below that there is an isomorphism with the second cohomology with coefficients on $\FF_2$, i.e.,
+A remarkable result for the classical Schur multiplier $\ma{M}(G)$ is its isomorphism with the cohomology group $H^2(G,\CC^*)$ in terms of central group extensions.
+The unoriented Schur multiplier $\ma{M}(G;\ZZ_2)$ also admits a cohomological interpretation, where the role of the units $\CC^*$ is played by the field with two elements $\FF_2$ (the coefficients $\ZZ_2$ endowed with multiplicative structure).
+We now establish an isomorphism

-\begin{defn} Let $G$ and $A$ be a group and an abelian group, respectively.
-A central extension of $A$ by $G$ is a short exact sequence
+\begin{defn} Let $G$ be a group and $A$ an abelian group.
+A \textit{central extension} of $A$ by $G$ is a short exact sequence

-such that the image of $A$ belongs to the center of $E$.
-If every element of $A$ is of order two, we call it a {\it square-central extension}.
-Two extensions, $E$ and $E'$, are equivalent if there is an isomorphism between the two exact sequences.
-The set of equivalence classes of central extensions of $A$ by $G$ is denoted by $\xi(G,A)$, and we denote by $\xi^s(G,A)$ the set of equivalence classes of square-central extensions of $A$ by $G$. \end{defn}
+such that the image of $A$ lies in the center of $E$.
+If every element of $A$ is of order two, we call it a \textit{square-central extension}.
+Two extensions $E$ and $E'$ are \textit{equivalent} if there exists an isomorphism between the two exact sequences.
+The set of equivalence classes of central extensions of $A$ by $G$ is denoted by $\xi(G,A)$, and we denote by $\xi^s(G,A)$ the subset of equivalence classes of square-central extensions of $A$ by $G$. \end{defn}

-We need some results to show that the set of equivalence classes of square-central extensions $\xi^s(G,\FF_2)$ is isomorphic with the Hopf formula \eqref{Hopfi}.

-The first result is a property that is satisfied in a general form for every central extension, see \cite[p.
+We require several results to show that $\xi^s(G,\FF_2)$ is isomorphic to the Hopf formula \eqref{Hopfi}.
+The first result is a general property of central extensions; see \cite[p.
 94]{Br82}.